 The development must be provided with a system of water supply that provides each use with an adequate supply of water.
 If the project is to be served by a public water supply, the applicant must secure and submit a written statement from the supplier that the proposed water supply system conforms with its design and construction standards, will not result in an undue burden on the source of distribution system, and will be installed in a manner adequate to provide needed domestic and fire protection flows.

 The project will connect to the public water supply located in the Route 1 ROW.
-A capacity to serve letter from the Portland Water District has been submitted.
+A capacity to serve letter from the Portland Water District has not been submitted.
+This is a proposed condition of approval.